S3B4S/generator-essentials/README.md

 1. Create a new directory that contains your project, this is the root directory.

-2. Navigate to inside this directory from terminal.
+2. Navigate inside this directory from terminal.

 3. Run `npm init`.

 4. Run `yo essentials`.
-    - You directory name is the default one, but you can set a new one.
+    - By default, your directory name will be the project name, but you can set a new one.

 `npm install` isn't necessary, this is taken care of by the generator.